brickbots/PiFinder/docs/build_guide.md

 ![Camera Mounting](../images/build_guide/IMG_4711.jpeg)

  Now prepare the central M3 screw which is used to pull the cell against the adjustment screws.
 If you have a suitable spring, it can be used to make adjustment a little easier, but less sturdy.
-After using the unit for a bit, I actually prefer it without the spring.
-You just need to move the screws in pairs (one out, one in) to keep tension even on the back of the cell.
+After using the unit for a bit, I actually prefer it without the spring and suggest you build it this way.
+Pick an M3 screw that allows you to pull the camera cell snug against the three adjustment screws.
+Then you just need to move the screws in pairs (one out, one in) to keep tension even on the back of the cell while adjusting.

 ![Camera Mounting](../images/build_guide/IMG_4712.jpeg)